Alfresco/alfresco-js-api/src/api-new/content-rest-api/docs/SharedlinksApi.md

 *   where=(sharedByUser='-me-')

-  'include':  // any | Returns additional information about the shared link, the following optional fields can be requested:
+  'include':  // Array<string> | Returns additional information about the shared link, the following optional fields can be requested:
 * allowableOperations
 * path

-  'fields':  // any | A list of field names.
+  'fields':  // Array<string> | A list of field names.

 You can use this parameter to restrict the fields returned within a response if, for example, you want to save on overall bandwidth.